Now that we've given a feature overview and covered how to use Inventory Manager, let's dive deeper into the metrics you'll see in this section.

 - Days Remaining = (Inventory Level ➕ Inbound Level) ➗ Avg Daily Sales → It represents how many days remain until you run out of stock.

-- Inventory Level = Fulfillable Inventory ➕ reserved Inventory ➖ Pending Orders→ This information comes directly from Amazon and it represents how many available units you currently have.
-It does not include any inbound units (as technically they are not available for shipment) but it does include reserved units.
-For an in-depth explanation on reserved inventory, make sure you read the following 📝 Seller Central article
+- Inventory Level = Fulfillable Inventory ➕ reserved Inventory ➖ Pending Orders→ This information comes directly from Amazon, and it represents how many available units you currently have.
+It does not include any inbound units (as technically, they are not available for shipment), but it does include reserved units.
+For an in-depth explanation of reserved inventory, make sure you read the following 📝 Seller Central article

 - Inbound Level → This information comes directly from Amazon and it represents the number of units on their way to a Fulfilment Center.